psyfreak/blockchain/part6-capstone/Blockchain-Capstone-master/README.md

 The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.

+## Run & Test
+1. npm install
+2. Run diverse test scripts

+Optional: run util.js => it will generate a new verifier contract + all needed proofs (valid + invalid ones) for testing and deploying.

 ## Update project to solidity 0.8
 - Update openzeppelin
 - Update oracalize